CFDResearch-HATCH2020/unity-imu-example-game/README.md

 The provided MetaWearPlugin is hard-coded to communicate with a Unity asset named "BlueCharacter".
 If you want to change this, you'll have to re-build the plugin.

+The plugin exposes three functions: changePitchValue(), changeRollValue(), and changeYawValue().
+You can use these in your game to access pitch, roll, and yaw angles from the sensor.

 ## Instructions

 1. Install Unity (2019 recommended)